 Christina received her J.D. from University of Pittsburgh School of Law, magna cum laude.
 She earned her B.S. in Chemical Engineering from West Virginia University.

-She is a member of the District of Columbia Bar Association, Virginia Bar Association, ChIPs, American Intellectual Property Law Association, Federal Circuit Bar Association, and Intellectual Property Owners Association.
+She is a member of the District of Columbia Bar Association, Virginia Bar Association, ChIPs, American Intellectual Property Law Association, Federal Circuit Bar Association, and International Trade Commission Trial Lawyers Association.

 Rankings & Honors